batahualpa11/batahualpa11.github.io/REFLECTION.md

 2. **DNS resolution.** The browser needs an IP address for `batahualpa11.github.io`.
-It checks its local cache, then the OS resolver, then (if needed) queries a recursive DNS server, which walks the domain hierarchy (root → `.io` TLD → GitHub's authoritative name servers) until it resolves to the IP address(es) of GitHub Pages' hosting infrastructure (backed by Fastly, the CDN GitHub Pages uses).
+It checks its local cache, then the OS resolver, then (if needed) queries a recursive DNS server, which walks the domain hierarchy (root → `.io` TLD → GitHub's authoritative name servers) until it resolves to the IP address(es) of GitHub Pages' hosting infrastructure.
+3. **TCP connection.** The browser opens a TCP connection to that IP address on port 443, completing the three-way handshake (SYN → SYN-ACK → ACK).